SC stays MP HC order on switching over to virtual political campaigns

 The poll panel has assailed the HC order saying that the conduct and management of elections are overseen by it under the Constitution and Article 329 of the Constitution puts an express bar on judicial interference in midst of electoral process.

-The plea said that the poll panel''s COVID-19 guidelines on election rallies or meetings were formulated on September 25 in exercise of its powers.
+The plea said that the poll panel's COVID-19 guidelines on election rallies or meetings were formulated on September 25 in exercise of its powers.

 As per guidelines and the SOP of the state government, political gatherings of over 100 people with safety measures can be allowed, it said.